Wishing you knew more about Aboriginal culture? Search no more.

 Dooley distributed calendars to the workers on all stations, made from labels from jam tins, on which they marked off each passing day so they would all go out at the same time.

-On May 1 hundreds of Aboriginal workers left 20 stations, affecting 10,000 square kilometres of sheep farming country.
-They gathered at strike camps - Twelve Mile outside Port Hedland and Moolyella near Marble Bar - where they would spend much of the following three years.
+The strike began on 1 May 1946, at the beginning of shearing season, when the pastoralists were most vulnerable to a loss in Aboriginal labour.
+Hundreds of Aboriginal workers left 20 stations, affecting 10,000 square kilometres of sheep farming country.
+They gathered at strike camps – Twelve Mile outside Port Hedland and Moolyella near Marble Bar – where they would spend much of the following three years.

 At its height, at least 800 people were on strike.
 The sheep stations were paralysed without Aboriginal labour.